 All children, regardless of their age, ability, aptitude and any special education needs they may have are entitled to a full-time education.
 Our school recognises that a child missing education is a potential indicator of abuse or neglect and will follow the school procedures for unauthorised absence and for children missing education.
-Parents should always inform us of the reason for any absence by contacting the school office or sending a message via WEDUC.
+Parents should always inform us of the reason for any absence.
+If parents do not inform the school the attendance officer will conduct a first day of absence welfare check call and a home visit will be carried out if this is deemed necessary.
 Where contact is not successfully made, a referral may be made to another appropriate agency (Newham Attendance Management Service (NAMS), Social Care or Police).

-Our school will inform the local authority of any pupil who fails to attend school regularly or has been absent without school permission for a continuous period of 10 days or more in line with the requirements for Children Missing Education.
+Our school will inform the local authority of any pupil who fails to attend school regularly or has been absent without school permission for a continuous period of 10 days or more, in line with the requirements for Children Missing Education.